-You need to make sure there is enough cash to run the business, and especially during those first few critical months.
+Buyers need to make sure there is enough cash to run the business, especially during those first few critical months.

-The number one concern of most new business purchasers is running short of cash to meet their immediate obligations, such as inventory, rent, salaries, payroll tax.
-There are often all sorts of other expenses that are easily forgotten in the midst of the excitement of buying and running a business.
+The number one issue of most new business buyers is running short of cash to meet their immediate obligations, such as inventory, rent, salaries.
+There are also all sorts of other expenses that are easily forgotten in the midst of the excitement of buying and running a business.

 Working capital is essential to operating a successful business because there must be free-flowing cash to pay the bills.

-Business owners usually do not think about the impact of all the components and timing aspects of working capital on the buyer of their business.
+Sellers usually do not think about the impact of all the components and timing aspects of working capital on the buyer of their business.
 Why, because its is not seen as the seller’s problem.
-This is where a business broker can help steer the parties through uncertain waters.

-Business brokers know what makes up working capital and how to advise buyers and sellers to structure deals.
-In the eyes of the business broker the main components of working capital are:
+In the eyes of business brokers and professional advisors the main components of working capital are: